Alderley Worker’s Cottage Renovation

-The new verandah at the front of the home will be architecturally linked via its roof form to the new deck space attached to the rear wing of the home.
+The roof of the new verandah, in the front of the home, is also architecturally linked to the new deck space, attached to the rear wing of the home.

-The ground floor of the existing Workers Cottage will be renovated to include a double garage storage and workshop space.
-A laundry will also be included in this area with access to a separate drying court and plenty of utility space.
+The ground floor of the existing Worker’s Cottage was renovated to include double garage storage and workshop space.
+A laundry room was also included in this area with access to a separate drying court and plenty of utility space.

 Entry Bridge, Entry and Stair

-An internal stair will provide access from the garage to the upper level, where a bridge with glimpses into the garden will link the two entrances to the new south wing.
+An internal stairway provides access from the garage to the upper level of the home.
+A bridge with glimpses into the garden will link the two entrances to the new south wing.

 New Southern Wing

-We will create a cook’s kitchen, which will overlook the new deck.
-Shutters with insect screens in a bi-fold format around the perimeter of the deck will add sun control and general usability of the deck all year round.
+A cook’s kitchen overlooks the new deck.
+Shutters, with insect screens, line the perimeter of the deck to provide sun control and general usability of the deck all year round.

-Behind the new kitchen is the winter dining space with views to the south and south-west via a corner window.
-The dining room will allow for eight to be seated at one time.
+Behind this gorgeous new kitchen is the winter dining space.
+More specifically, this room can accommodate up to eight guests and hosts views to the south and south-west via a corner window.

-The living area maximises views to the south west, however, is removed from the circulation routes in the home.
-A picture slot style window captures and frames the views, while shutters or Venetian screening will block out the harsh western sun and heat when needed.
+A picture slot style window in the living area maximises views to the south-west.
+It also removes this space from the circulation routes of the rest of the home.
+Similarly, shutters or Venetian screening over this window block out the harsh western sun and heat when needed.

 A small WC is located across the link bridge, next to the study for guest usage.

-Three bedrooms will be on the ground floor of the new living wing, with a bathroom and separate toilet located within easy reach.
-The entertainment room will have views and access to the pool, allowing easy supervision and entertaining.
+The ground floor of the home contains three bedrooms, with a bathroom and separate toilet located nearby.
+Also housed on this floor is a modern entertainment room overlooking the pool, which allows for easy supervision and entertaining.